-"Maze", a film depicting the 1983 Maze prison escape in which 38 IRA prisoners broke out of the infamous facility, has made it to Netflix.
+"Maze," a film depicting the Maze prison escape in which 38 IRA prisoners broke out of the infamous facility, has made it to Netflix.
+The breakout happened on this day, September 25, in 1983.

 The film "Maze", starring Tom Vaughan-Lawlor, has received widespread praise from its audiences and critics since its initial debut in cinemas in September of last year.
 Now it's made it on to the movie streaming service Netflix.